discord-jda/JDA-Website/docs/using-jda/interactions.md

 ### Selection Menus (Dropdowns)

-Every dropdown can be disabled and have up to 25 options.
+Selection Menus can be disabled and have up to 25 options.

-It's possible to set the minimum and maximum amount of options to be selected.
+It's possible to set the minimum and maximum number of options to be selected.

 Each option can have its own label, description, and emoji.
 There can be multiple options selected and set as default.